 This page compares maximum contaminant levels (MCLs) and public health goals (PHGs).

-Along with the MCL, a regulated chemical also has a detection limit for purposes of reporting (DLR), the level at which CDPH is confident about quantification being reported.
+Along with the MCL, a regulated chemical also has a detection limit for purposes of reporting (DLR)(PDF), the level at which CDPH is confident about quantification being reported.

 PHGs are established by Cal/EPA's Office of Environmental Health Hazard Assessment (OEHHA).
 They are concentrations of drinking water contaminants that pose no significant health risk if consumed for a lifetime, based on current risk assessment principles, practices, and methods.
 OEHHA establishes PHGs pursuant to Health & Safety Code §116365(c) for contaminants with MCLs, and for those for which CDPH will be adopting MCLs.